Koha Performance Optimization: Essential Techniques for Speed

 sudo systemctl restart apache2

-Expected Result: 30-50% faster page loads, especially for searches and catalog displays.
+Expected Result: Many libraries see noticeably faster page loads for searches and catalog displays after enabling caching correctly.

 2. Enable Plack